Pro-GenAI/Auto-Precise-Prompts/README.md

 ## :hammer_and_wrench: Contributing
 Contributions are welcome!
 Feel free to create an issue for any bug reports or suggestions. <br>
-Please contribute to the code by adding more filters and making the code more efficient. <br>
 To contribute, star :star: the repository and create an Issue.
 If I can't solve it, I will allow anyone to create a pull request.<br>